RasanYo/youtube-gpt/TASKS.md

 ## 🏗️ Context about Feature

 The auto-trigger transcript jobs feature sits at the critical junction between video ingestion and AI processing in the YouTube-GPT pipeline.
 Currently, when users add YouTube videos or channels, the system successfully fetches metadata (title, thumbnail, duration, channel info) and stores it in the `videos` table with status tracking (PENDING → QUEUED → PROCESSING → READY/FAILED).
 The PENDING → QUEUED transition is fully implemented and working correctly.
 However, there's a gap between the QUEUED status and the next processing step - transcript extraction and vector embedding generation.
 The feature must integrate with the existing Supabase database schema, leverage the current Inngest background job system, and work alongside the real-time status updates already implemented in the frontend.
-The system needs to detect when a video transitions to 'QUEUED' status and automatically queue it for transcript processing without manual intervention, creating a seamless event-driven pipeline that scales with user activity.
+The system needs to detect when a video transitions TO 'QUEUED' status and automatically queue it for transcript processing without manual intervention, creating a seamless event-driven pipeline that scales with user activity.

 ## 🎯 Feature Vision & Flow